 Employer's liability insurance, e.g. if you employ gardeners or cleaners

 Not if it is left unoccupied for long periods, because most home insurance policies only cover an empty property for 30 or 60 days.
+To cover your property fully you would need holiday home insurance.

-Yes, most holiday home policies can cover villas, chalets, apartments and static caravans in the UK or overseas.
+Yes, most holiday home insurance policies can cover villas, chalets, apartments and static caravans in the UK or overseas.

 We have commercial agreements with some of the companies in this comparison and get paid commission if we help you take out one of their products or services.
 Find out more here.